saman-ns/saman-ns/README.md

 🏥 Aspiring Data Scientist:

-🎓 Currently pursuing a Data Science Diploma at Brainstation 💡 Exploring the intersection of data science, medicine, and technology 🌱 Learning and growing every day to make a positive impact with an innovative mindset
+🎓 Currently pursuing a Data Science Diploma at Brainstation
+💡 Exploring the intersection of data science, medicine, and technology
+🌱 Learning and growing every day to make a positive impact with an innovative mindset

 🚀 What I'm Working On:

-📊 Analyzing healthcare datasets to derive actionable insights 🤖 Developing machine learning models for predictive healthcare analytics 📈 Visualizing health trends and patterns for informed decision-making 📝 Sharing my learning journey and insights through blog posts and articles
+📊 Analyzing healthcare datasets to derive actionable insights
+🤖 Developing machine learning models for predictive healthcare analytics
+📈 Visualizing health trends and patterns for informed decision-making
+📝 Sharing my learning journey and insights through blog posts and articles

 💼 Professional Experience:

-🔬 Laboratory Technician at Public Health Ontario, where I specialized in whole genome sequencing, contributing to vital research in genomics for informed public health strategies.
+🔬 Analytical chemist at SGS Canada, where I specialized in Product testing and method development, contributing to vital research drug development.
+💻 Data scientist at TNCT Inc., where conducted detailed data analysis to identify opportunities for service optimization.

 🔧 Tools and Technologies:
 💻 Proficient in Python, R, SQL
 📊 Data wrangling with pandas, NumPy
-🤖 Machine learning with scikit-learn, TensorFlow, and PyTorch 📈 Data visualization using Matplotlib, Seaborn, and Tableau 📱 Familiar with healthcare data standards and interoperability 🤝 Let's Connect:
+🤖 Machine learning with scikit-learn, TensorFlow, and PyTorch
+📈 Data visualization using Matplotlib, Seaborn, and Tableau
+📱 Familiar with healthcare data standards and interoperability

+🤝 Let's Connect:

 📧 Email: nasoori.saman@gmail.com
 💼 LinkedIn: linkedin.com/in/saman-nasoori
 🌟 Excited to collaborate, learn, and contribute to the fascinating world of data-driven healthcare! 🚀 Let's make a difference together!